skeept/dotvim/notused_plugins/leader-guide/README.md

     - Show all mappings following a prefix (<leader>, <localleader>, etc.)
     - Dynamic update on every call
     - Define group names and arbitrary descriptions.
+    - No default mappings, no autocomands.
+Does nothing on it's own.

 ## Usage Examples
 For a more detailed description of available commands and functions, as well